Tōkai Television Broadcasting: 1989–1999

 On January 27, 1989, Tokai TV's 30th anniversary commemorative TV series Nagoya Bride Story was serialized and broadcast until 1998.
 Its third in 1991 achieved an audience rating of 29.7% in Nagoya, and won the Excellent Award of the Democratic Federation of Freedom of the Year.
 In 1991, Tokai TV produced high-definition TV programs for the first time.
 In 1996, in order to publicize the program, Tokai TV purchased all the advertising space in some carriages of Nagoya Municipal Subway's Higashiyama Line and Meijo Line, and named it "Tokai TV Station".
-Since 1987, Tokai TV hosts Tokai TV Festival (东海テレビまつり) activities.
+Since 1987, Tokai TV hosts Tokai TV Festival (東海テレビまつり) activities.
 On the 40th anniversary of the first broadcast, the Tokai TV Festival was held for two days on November 21 and 22 1998, attracting more than 34,000 people.
 Tokai TV also established the Tokyo Production Department in 1999 to strengthen its production capabilities in Tokyo.